 I think it started the day the house fell down.
-I came home and there it lay, nothing but jagged crossbeams inclosing sad triangles of empty space.
+I came home and there it lay, nothing but jagged crossbeams enclosing sad triangles of empty space.
 The detritus of a lifetime.
 A lot of broken things that meant nothing.
 That meant everything.
 And Justin nowhere to be found.
 I mean, if he’d been in the house, they would have found him, right?
 Things hadn’t swung that far from normal yet, that they wouldn’t have done a thorough search.
 Right?

 Or maybe that was just a coincidence.
 Maybe the changes happened gradually.
 Living in a car, sleeping with one eye open, can jangle your nerves at the best of times.
 Things might have slipped out of true quite a while later.
 The death of the house might have just been my personal punctuation mark.

 And meanwhile, where the hell is Justin?
 I have to acknowledge that people have been disappearing for a while now.
 Not even a puff of smoke to mark their passing.
-Just… Gone.
+Just…gone.
 Is it possible that he was the first?
 That whatever takes people away hadn’t figured out how to do it yet, had to take the house apart to get to him?
 If he had been the first, and the house hadn’t collapsed, I wonder if that would have been worse.
 If I simply came home one day and he never did.
 Yes, I think that might have been worse.

 But now, nothing works.
 I don’t know how he could even find me.
 That is, if he were here, in this city, alive, and wanted to.
 Phones don’t work.
 Emergency response stopped a long time ago.
 Even this car doesn’t work.
 I think it would start if I could find any gas to put in it, but I’m not resourceful enough, or brave enough, to figure out how to do that.
 The stations are guarded, and the whole enterprise seems like more trouble than it’s worth.
-So I suppose this is my new home, in this car that won’t move, next to this park that I don’t like the looks of.
+So I suppose this is my new home, in this car that won’t move, next to this park that I don’t like the look of.
 There’s a tepid lake down there, across a broad swath of browning lawn, so at least that means water if the taps stop working in the increasingly awful public restrooms.
 But there are no ducks on the lake, which seems odd.
-Then again, that also means that I’m not constantly reminded that I’ll soon be drinking duck shit.
+Then again, that also means I’m not constantly reminded that I’ll soon be drinking duck shit.
 So you see, there is a bright side after all.

 You couldn’t pay me enough to enter those bathrooms now that the lights don’t work.
 Even if you were paying in cans of gas.
 I’ve been seeing fewer lights go on in the buildings across the street after dark too.
 I don’t know if that’s because the electricity finally gave out, or if the people have moved on, or if they are trying to blend into the darkness.
 I do know that it’s uncommon to see anyone in the park or on the street now.
 A car went by this morning and, good lord, the noise of that thing!
 I wanted to run out and tell it to hush, that it was drawing attention to itself.
 I wanted to hide.
 I wanted it to take me with it.